 All babies spit up.
 That’s just normal.
 But when your baby spits up all the time, isn’t gaining weight, and seems distressed or always unhappy, trust your feelings and ask your doctor.
-It may be a sign of something more serious—such as gastroesophageal reflux disease (GERD).
+It may be a sign of something more serious—such as gastroesophageal reflux (GER).

-GERD occurs when stomach acid regularly gets into your child’s esophagus, causing burning and pain.
-Studies estimate that up to 40—56% of infants with GERD also suffer from cow milk allergy.6
+GER occurs when stomach acid regularly gets into your child’s esophagus, causing burning and pain.
+Studies estimate that up to 40—56% of infants with GER also suffer from cow milk allergy.6

 Only your doctor can tell you the best way to treat or manage it.

-If food protein allergies are at work, Neocate is an excellent option for the dietary management of GERD.
+If food protein allergies are at work, Neocate is an excellent option for the dietary management of GER.
 Neocate can play this role because it’s different from other formulas.

 Neocate is based on free amino acids, the simple building blocks of protein, which makes it easier for infants and children to digest.
 Neocate has neither whole nor fragmented protein chains that can trigger an allergic response.
 Amino acid formulas, such as Neocate, are the most hypoallergenic formulas available.

-You can find more information on GERD in our Food Allergy Living Blog.
+You can find more information on GER in our Food Allergy Living Blog.

 1. de Boissieu D et al. Allergy to extensively hydrolyzed cow’s milk proteins in infants: Identification and treatment with an amino acid-based formula.
 J. Pediatr1997; 131:744-747.